DataHighway-DHX/node/CONTRIBUTING.md

 	* Answer: Run `./scripts/docker-clean.sh`
 	* **WARNING**: This stops and removes **all** your Docker containers and images, not just DataHighway relates ones.

+* Question: Why can't I syncronize my node?
+	* Answer: Run `./scripts/docker-clean.sh` or run `docker system prune -a;`v incase a cached image is still being used locally
+	* **WARNING**: This stops and removes **all** your Docker containers and images, not just DataHighway relates ones.

 * Question: How to access the Docker container of a running node and run shell commands?
 	* Answer: `docker exec -it node_alice_1 /bin/bash`, where `node_alice_1` is the Container Name that is shown when you run `docker ps -a`.
 * Question: How do I restart the testnet Docker containers (including each chain databases)?